bacalhau-project/bacalhau/docs/examples/model-training/Training-Pytorch-Model/index.md

 ## Uploading Dataset to IPFS

 Now that we have downloaded our dataset, the next step is to upload it to IPFS.
-The simplest way to upload the data to IPFS is to use a third party service to "pin" data to the IPFS network, to ensure that the data exists and is available.
+The simplest way to upload the data to IPFS is to use a third-party service to "pin" data to the IPFS network, to ensure that the data exists and is available.
 To do this you need an account with a pinning service like [web3.storage](https://web3.storage/) or [Pinata](https://pinata.cloud/) or [NFT.Storage](https://nft.storage/).
 Once registered you can use their UI or API or SDKs to upload files.

-Once you have uploaded your data, you'll finished copy the CID.
+Once you have uploaded your data, you'll be finished copying the CID.
 Here is the dataset we have uploaded [https://gateway.pinata.cloud/ipfs/QmdeQjz1HQQdT9wT2NHX86Le9X6X6ySGxp8dfRUKPtgziw/?filename=data](https://gateway.pinata.cloud/ipfs/QmdeQjz1HQQdT9wT2NHX86Le9X6X6ySGxp8dfRUKPtgziw/?filename=data)

 ## Running a Bacalhau Job

-After the repo image has been pushed to docker hub, we can now use the container for running on Bacalhau.
+After the repo image has been pushed to Docker Hub, we can now use the container for running on Bacalhau.
 To submit a job, run the following Bacalhau command:

 ```bash